JustinMShea/Roosevelt-Econ-Panel/README.md

 This repository contains the necessary scripts to recreate my slides and analysis presented during the panel discussion, which took place on September 12th, 2017.

-**Collaboration and data driven critiques of the work is welcome!** :thumbsup:
+**Collaboration and data driven critiques of the work are welcome!**   :thumbsup:

 Beamer style .PDF file of my slides [is here.](https://github.com/JustinMShea/Roosevelt-Econ-Panel/blob/master/Economics-Panel-Presentation.pdf)